2.3 National strategy on youth volunteering

-According to a Forsa survey commissioned by the German-speaking Community in 2014, up to 62% of citizens questioned are interested in volunteering (Conclusions of a public opinion survey commissioned by the German-speaking Community, Forsa Institute for social studies, fall 2014, page 60).
+According to the Forsa survey "The German-speaking Community of Belgium in the perception of its people" (Die Deutschsprachige Gemeinschaft Belgiens in der Wahrnehmung ihrer Bürger) commissioned by the German-speaking Community in 2018, up to 60% of citizens questioned are interested in volunteering.
+The results in the same survey carried out in 2014 were very similar.
 In order to further encourage volunteering, there is a need for better marketing at all levels to raise awareness of volunteering in the German-speaking Community and ensure a high recognition of volunteer work.
 To raise awareness on the topic "Volunteering in the German-speaking Community", the German-speaking Community strengthened media partnerships (broadcasting and press), inter alia by methods of "storytelling", to ease the understanding of volunteering through stories and pictures.

 Counselling, information and placement of volunteers

 In addition to regular workshops and information events, the support point for voluntary work located at the Ministry of the German-speaking Community offers personalized advise on request.
 This also includes the placement of people interested in volunteer work but who don’t know how and where this is possible.

 A dedicated website offers regular updated information, policy papers, good examples, concepts and methods for volunteering.
 Organisations can present themselves and their work through a dedicated web-based exchange platform for volunteering, in order to attract new volunteers.
 At the same time, it provides an overview of the various possibilities of volunteer work in the German-speaking Community for interested citizens.